primasio/primas-api-doc/getting-started.md

 After that the root account is fully prepared and can be used to sign API requests.

-In simpler situations where the API is directly used by the end-user rather than the platform, the root account is the user account.

 ### 2. User sign up

 **This is only for the platform applications.**